realm/realm-java/CONTRIBUTING.md

 ### Branch Strategy

+We have two branches for shared development: `master` and `releases`.
+We make releases from each.

+`master`:

-* `releases` branch is where the hotfix versions released from.
-Releases from this branch will bump the last part of the version number.
+* The `master` branch is where major/minor versions are released from.
+* It is for new features and/or breaking changes.

+`releases`:

-* `master` branch is where the major/minor versions released from.
-The first or the second part of the version number will be bumped when release from this branch.
+* The releases branch is where patch versions are released from.
+* It is mainly for bug fixes.
-* Every commit to the `releases` branch will be merged to the master brunch automatically when it gets merged.
+* Every commit is automatically merged to `master`.
-* Only new features and breaking changes should go to the `master` branch.
-* Minor fixes like documentation fix, tests fix and build system changes should be committed to the `releases` branch to avoid diversity from `master`.
-Although those changes might not add any visible values to the end user.
+* Although minor fixes to documentation, tests and build system might not be visible to end users, they should still be committed to releases to avoid divergence.